No products in the cart.

 If dog is between sizes, go up one size.

 For Best Outcome: We recommend you use this temporary training tool during multiple walks for two to five-minute intervals on one lower hind leg at a time.
-For at-home use advise pet parents that wearing during the beginning of ever walk will have the best outcome and always remove when training exercise is complete.
+For at-home use, advise pet parents that wearing during the beginning of every walk will have the best outcome and always remove when training exercise is complete.

 Proper Placement and Fit for the No-Knuckling Training Sock

 Spread open the No-Knuckling Training Sock (NKTS), attaching each strap to itself while keeping it open.
-Then wrap the NKTS around hock joint on lower hind leg.
-Be sure to keep cord loop free and positioned on front of leg.
+Then wrap the NKTS around the hock joint on the lower hind leg.
+Be sure to keep the cord loop free and positioned in front of the leg.

-Keeping cord loop free and over straps, secure touch fastener straps, starting with the bottom.
-Then secure top strap.
+Keep the cord loop free and over straps, secure touch fastener straps, starting with the bottom.
+Then secure the top strap.
 Finally, if there is a third strap, tighten it last, below the hock joint.

 Wrap fleece pad around toe portion of cord loop.
-This will add extra padding between cord and toes.
-Keep soft fleece closest to dog’s paw, touch fastener should face the ground.
+This will add extra padding between the cord and toes.
+Keep soft fleece closest to dog’s paw; touch fastener should face the ground.

-Place cord loop around and under middle two toes.
+Place cord loop around and under the middle two toes.

-Pull slowly at top of cord to tighten.
+Pull slowly at the top of the cord to tighten.
 Then test your dog’s reaction.
 If there is no reaction, gradually tighten more and test again.

-*Do not wrap the NKTS too tightly, as that may interfere with circulation or limit the mobility of leg.
+*Do not wrap the NKTS too tightly, as that may interfere with circulation or limit leg mobility.

-*Do not leave the NKTS on your pet for extended periods of time.
+*Do not leave the NKTS on your pet for extended periods.
 It’s designed to be a short-term training tool.
-NKTS should be used for 2-5 minute intervals at the beginning of the walk and removed.
+NKTS should be used for 2 to 5-minute intervals at the beginning of the walk and removed.
 Misuse or extended wear beyond manufacture recommendations may lead to injury of the paw.

 *Softest part of fleece pad should always be touching dog’s skin, with touch fastener edge pointing away from dog’s paw.

-*Placement of any brace, wrap or support on your pet may cause them to kick leg or paw trying to remove product.
+*Placement of any brace, wrap, or support on your pet may cause them to kick leg or paw trying to remove the product.

-*Do not leave the NKTS on pet unattended.
+*Do not leave the NKTS on pets unattended.

 Note: It is best to use the NKTS at the beginning of a walk or rehab session for best results.
-Straps are intentionally left long so that they provide the right amount of support above and below the hock joint where the support is needed.
-The hock joint is intentionally left exposed so that there is no undue pressure on the joint itself.
+Straps are intentionally left long to provide the right amount of support above and below the hock joint where the support is needed.
+The hock joint is intentionally left exposed to avoid any undue pressure on the joint itself.

 How does the Rear No-Knuckling Training Sock work?

-The Rear No-Knuckling Training Sock stimulates a dog on the skin between the center two toes which evokes a withdrawal reflex which in turn causes the pet to pick the up higher.
-For best results wear for short 2-5 minute intervals multiple times throughout the day, at the beginning of your walk.
-And remove the training sock at end of exercise.
+The Rear No-Knuckling Training Sock stimulates a dog on the skin between the center two toes, which evokes a withdrawal reflex that causes the pet to lift its paw higher.
+For best results, wear for short 2–5-minute intervals multiple times throughout the day, at the beginning of your walk.
+And remove the training sock at the end of the exercise.

-How do I know if this will help my pet?
+How do I know if an anti-knuckling aide will help my patient?

-How should I expect my pet to walk with the Rear No-Knuckling Training Sock on?
+How should I expect a dog to walk with the Rear No-Knuckling Training Sock on?

-The stimulation to your pet’s paw should cause them to pick it up higher when walking.
+Expect your patient’s initial step to be exaggerated.
+The stimulation to a pet’s paw should cause them to pick it up higher when walking.

-What if my pet won’t walk with it on?
+What if my patient won’t walk when wearing the training sock?

 You may need to use treats and encouragement as motivation to walk.
-It’s a new concept for your pet to learn and may take time.
+It’s a new concept for a pet to learn and may take time.

-The Rear No-Knuckling Sock is a training tool and not designed for long term use.
-If used correctly it will solely stimulate your pet and not cause any irritation.
-For comfort make sure that fleece pad is wrapped around cord with softest part touching the paw, touch fastener side should always point away from foot.
+The Rear No-Knuckling Sock is a training tool and not designed for long-term use.
+If used correctly, it will solely stimulate your pet and not cause any irritation.
+For comfort, ensure that the fleece pad is wrapped around the cord with the softest part touching the paw; the touch fastener side should always point away from the foot.